heroku/buildpacks-jvm/README.md

 #### OpenJDK Version

-By default, the latest OpenJDK 8 release will be installed.
+By default, the latest OpenJDK long-term support (LTS) release will be installed.
 You can configure the OpenJDK version your application needs.
 The buildpack tries to determine the required version in the following order:

 ##### `system.properties`